Charles Howard, 20th Earl of Suffolk

-Charles Henry George Howard, 20th Earl of Suffolk, 13th Earl of Berkshire, GC, FRS, FRSE (2 March 1906 – 12 May 1941) was an English bomb disposal expert who was also an earl in the Peerage of England, belonging to the ancient Howard family.
-He was styled Viscount Andover until 1917.
-He is most famous for being responsible for rescuing a team of French nuclear scientists and transporting the entire world stockpile of heavy water from France to Britain in the face of the imminent French defeat in 1940.
-He was known by the nicknames Mad Jack, Wild Jack or just Jack and although he was generally referred to in aristocratic circles as Suffolk, he was better known in the workaday world as Jack Howard (more officially Charles Howard).
+Charles "Jack" Henry George Howard, 20th Earl of Suffolk, 13th Earl of Berkshire, GC, FRS, FRSE (2 March 1906 – 12 May 1941), styled Viscount Andover until 1917, was an English peer and bomb disposal expert, who belonged to the ancient Howard family.

+He is most famous for rescuing a team of French nuclear scientists and transporting the entire world stockpile of heavy water from France to Britain in the face of the imminent French defeat in 1940.
+He was known by the nicknames Mad Jack and Wild Jack, and although he was generally referred to in aristocratic circles as Suffolk, he was better known in the workaday world as Jack Howard (or more officially Charles Howard).

+He was killed in action in 1941.

 Early life

-He was the son of Henry Howard, 19th Earl of Suffolk, and his American wife, the former Margaret Hyde Leiter (aka "Daisy"), sister of Lady Curzon and daughter of the American businessman Levi Leiter.
-The 19th Earl was killed in the First World War at the Battle of Istabulat, Iraq.
+Suffolk was born at Charlton Park, Wiltshire, the eldest son of Henry Howard, 19th Earl of Suffolk.
+His American-born mother, the former Margaret Hyde Leiter (aka "Daisy"), was sister of Lady Curzon and daughter of the businessman Levi Leiter.